Freakatorium: The Sideshow Collection of Johnny Fox Hits the Auction Block

 Myrtle Corbin, known as the Four-Legged Girl from Texas, was a dipygus.
 She was born with a severe congenital deformity of conjoined twining that caused her to have two separate pelvises and a smaller set of inner legs that she was able to move.

 When she was just a month old, her father began showing her to curious neighbors for a dime.
 Eventually she attracted the attention of P.T.
 Barnum, and began performing when she was 13.
-She later performed with the Ringling Bros. and Coney Island.
+She later performed with the Ringling Bros. and a freak show at Coney Island.